msdeep14/getAheadWithMe/csa/csa-interview.md

-# Cloud Support Engineer/DevOps Support Engineer INTERVIEW PREPARATION
+# Cloud Support Engineer/DevOps Support Engineer /Technical Solutions Engineer INTERVIEW PREPARATION
 The below guide should prove to be useful if you're interested in Cloud Support/DevOps profile in any organisation.
 The profile designation can vary from company to company but the gist is you work on customer problems, troubleshoot and provide a solution.

 The interview mostly focused on domain knowledge of Operating System and Computer Networks.
 If you're a fresher, basic cloud knowledge studied in college curriculum should be enough.
 Apart from this personal projects can give you some edge over technologies you explored in college.